View all text of Subjgrp 64 [§ 92.205 - § 92.215]

 (i) Local market conditions; or

-(ii) The Section 8 Housing Choice Voucher Program (24 CFR part 982).
+(ii) The Section 8 Housing Choice Voucher Program payment standard as determined in accordance with 24 CFR 982.503(a) through (c).

 (j) Security deposits.
-(1) A participating jurisdiction may use HOME funds provided for tenant-based rental assistance to provide loans or grants to very low- and low-income families for security deposits for rental of dwelling units whether or not the participating jurisdiction provides any other tenant-based rental assistance under this section.
+(1) A participating jurisdiction may use HOME funds provided for tenant-based rental assistance to provide loans or grants to very low- and low-income families for security deposits for rental of housing units whether or not the participating jurisdiction provides any other tenant-based rental assistance under this section.

 (2) The relevant State or local definition of “security deposit” in the jurisdiction where the unit is located is applicable for the purposes of this part, except that the amount of HOME funds that may be provided for a security deposit may not exceed the equivalent of two month's rent for the unit.